gardener/gardener/docs/proposals/15-manage-bastions-and-ssh-key-pair-rotation.md

     ip: 1.2.3.5
     # hostname: foo.bar
   conditions:
-  - type: BastionReady # when the `status` is true of condition type `BastionReady`, the client can initiate the SSH connection
+  - type: BastionReady # when the `status` is true of condition type `BastionReady`, the client can initiate the `ssh` connection
     status: 'True'
     lastTransitionTime: "2021-03-19T11:59:00Z"
     lastUpdateTime: "2021-03-19T11:59:00Z"